Court, on the ropes: police officers demand more than 2,500 euros gross per month in bonuses

 Supplement for the entire City Council

-Furthermore, police sources have explained to this newspaper that, despite the mayor's public displays of goodwill, the improvements for the police force have been minimal.
-Few new vehicles have arrived, and job openings, managed by the Balearic School of Public Administration (EBAP), an entity under the Balearic Government, are being announced only sporadically.
+Furthermore, police sources explained to this newspaper that despite the mayor's public displays of goodwill, improvements for the force have been minimal.
+Few new vehicles have arrived, and job openings, managed by the Balearic School of Public Administration (EBAP), an entity under the regional government, are announced only sporadically.

 Agreed commitment